Find subdomains, Ip blocks, email addresses, the harvester is a nice tool. I.e: python theHarvester.py -d example.org -n -c -t -b google

 Password bruteforcing resilience.
 Application locks after some attempts?

 Rate limiting in change password functionalithy, forgot to log out in a cyber cafe, brute force the actual password using this feature.
+Does the application lock out an account after x number of login attempts?

 Email verification links through http